Brand Names: Onfi, Sympazan

 Taking clobazam with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
 Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 Other drugs may affect clobazam, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+Tell your doctor about all other medicines you use.

 Where can I get more information (Onfi, Sympazan)?